xtremexp/UT4X-Converter/README.md

 Make sure you are allowed to convert the original map (if you are not the original author for example)

 In UT99 Editor:
-X) Open the Unreal Tournament (1999) Editor
+- Open the Unreal Tournament (1999) Editor
-X) Open the map you want to convert
+- Open the map you want to convert
 (note if it does not seems to load (on Windows Vista/7/8/+), copy map to some folder without spaces and re-open)
-X) Export and save map to Unreal Text map using menu "File -> Export"
+- Export and save map to Unreal Text map using menu "File -> Export"

 In UT4 Converter:
-X) Launch UT4 Converter
+- Launch UT4 Converter
-X) Go to "Convert -> UT99 Map"
+- Go to "Convert -> UT99 Map"
-X) Select the .t3d map file you have just saved before and press OK.
+- Select the .t3d map file you have just saved before and press OK.

 In UT4 Editor:
-X) Open the UT4 Editor
+- Open the UT4 Editor
-X) Create new level ("File -> New level ...") and select "Empty level"
+- Create new level ("File -> New level ...") and select "Empty level"
-X) Create an additive brush to simulate subtractive level: (Unreal Engine 4 does not support levels in "Subtract" mode) -- Go to "Modes" panel (left top of screen)
+- Create an additive brush to simulate subtractive level: (Unreal Engine 4 does not support levels in "Subtract" mode) -- Go to "Modes" panel (left top of screen)
 -- Go to "BSP"
 -- Drag and drop a "Box" in the map
-X) Import converted map
+- Import converted map
 -- "File -> Import ..."
 -- Select the file and click on OK to import the map
-X) Rebuid Geometry ("Build" -> "Build Geometry")
+- Rebuid Geometry ("Build" -> "Build Geometry")
-X) Re-size the additive brush so the entire level fits in the brush
+- Re-size the additive brush so the entire level fits in the brush

 Optional:
 Select all surfaces of subtractive brush (select one surface + press "Ctrl+B"